Sage-Bionetworks/portalsDocs/articles/managing_custom_metadata_at_scale.md

 And ta-da!
 Your files have been uploaded!

 ## Create a File `View` (Web)
-Since the files have been uploaded with annotations, a file `View` allows us to be able to query, facet, and bulk manipulate the files and metadata.
+Since the files have been uploaded with annotations, a file View allows users to query, facet, and bulk manipulate the files and metadata.

 To create your File `View`:
 1. Navigate to your Project.